prankshaw/NASA_SPACE_APPS/README.md

 # NASA_SPACE_APPS
-A NASA SPACE APP CHALLENGE NATIONAL FINALS PROJECT
+#### A NASA SPACE APP CHALLENGE FINALS PROJECT

 # Waterlook
 A project to find the location and level of water and analyzing over time.

-## Demo (Under Construction)
+## Demo (Under Construction, For old project)
 https://nasa-hack.github.io/
+</br> The latest project is not live.
+It has to be run on localhost to be viewed.

 # What we Intend to do
  - Features